Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 IMG_9736 copy

 2. Form the dough into a ball and place it in a clean, lightly oiled bowl.
 I like brushing the dough with a bit of olive oil as well.
-Cover the bowl with a damp cloth and let rest in a warm, humid place for 1 hour (or more), or until the dough has doubled in size.
+Then cover the bowl with a damp cloth and let rest in a warm, humid place for 1 hour (or more), or until the dough has doubled in size.

 IMG_9740 copy